dart-archive/conference_app/readme.md

 The data is backed by firebase; editing the category list or info item title or text in the firebase admin UI will update clients automatically.

+### Map page

+This is a static image of the conference location.

+### Feeds page

+This is a live Twitter feed of any tweets matching the search term `#dartconf OR #flutterio OR #angulardart`.
+Selecting a tweet will open the cooresponding item directly at twitter.io.
+A pull-down gesture will refresh the tweet data.